mihai2000q/ConsiliumTempus-be/docs/api/Api.ProjectSprint.md

 Sends body data that the new project sprint needs to be created.
 It can also specify if the stages of the previous sprint (if any) can be kept/copied.
+Additionally, a new status can be created too.

 ```json
 {